ntop/ntopng/doc/src/active_monitoring/active_monitor.rst

 In case of HTTP monitoring, the "HTTP Stats" timeseries show additional insights on the HTTP traffic:

-- :code:`Name Lookup`: time spent resolving the host namea
+- :code:`Name Lookup`: time spent resolving the host name
 - :code:`App Connect`: time spent in the SSL handshake
 - :code:`Other`: remaining time for the HTTP request and response